ahlstromcj/seq66/README.md

 a comprehensive PDF user-manual.

 The current development-in-progress branch is now "Meson".
-The old-style build setup is preserved in branch "autoconf."
+The old-style build setup is preserved in branch "Autoconf."

 The release includes an installer for the 64-bit Windows version of Seq66.
 Initial work has been done on getting Seq66 to build and run